 People use AI in many areas, including customer service, healthcare diagnosis, supply chain optimization, fraud detection, virtual assistants, autonomous vehicles, and personalized recommendations.

-Why won't AI take over?
+Why AI won’t take over?

 AI lacks true consciousness, emotions, and common sense.
 It requires human oversight, relies on data that can be flawed, and cannot make ethical decisions.
 These limits mean AI complements rather than replaces human intelligence.